 Interest income on the Bonds is subject to a final withholding tax at rates of between ten percent (10%) and twenty-five percent (25%) depending on the tax status of the relevant Bondholder under relevant law, regulation or tax treaty.
-Except for such final withholding tax and as otherwise provided, all payments of principal and interest are to be made free and clear of any deductions or withholding for or on account of any present or future taxes or duties imposed by or on behalf of Republic of the Philippines, including, but not limited to, issue, registration or any similar tax or other taxes and duties, including interest and penalties, if any.
-If such taxes or duties are imposed, the same shall be for the account of the Issuer; provided however that, the Issuer shall not be liable for the following:
+Except for such final withholding tax and as otherwise provided, all payments of principal and interest are to be made free and clear of any deductions or withholding for or on account of any present or future taxes or duties imposed by or on behalf of Republic of the Philippines or any political subdivision, agency or instrumentality thereof, including, but not limited to, issue, registration or any similar tax or other taxes and duties, including interest and penalties, if any.
+If such taxes or duties are imposed, the same shall be for the account of the Issuer; provided, however, that the Issuer shall not be liable for, and will not gross-up the payments of interest on the principal amount of the Debt Securities so as to cover any final withholding tax applicable on interest earned on the Debt Securities prescribed under the Tax Code.
+The Issuer shall not be liable for the following:

-(a) The applicable final withholding tax applicable on interest earned on the Bonds prescribed under the National Internal Revenue Code of 1997 as amended and its implementing rules and regulations promulgated by the BIR as may be in effect from time to time ("Tax Code"),
+(a) The applicable final withholding tax applicable on interest earned on the Bonds prescribed under the National Internal Revenue Code of 1997 as amended and its implementing rules and regulations promulgated by the BIR as may be in effect from time to time ("Tax Code");

-An investor who is exempt from the aforesaid withholding tax, or is subject to a preferential withholding tax rate shall be required to submit the following requirements to the Registrar, subject to acceptance by the Issuer as being sufficient in form and substance:
+A Bondholder who is exempt from the aforesaid withholding tax, or is subject to a preferential withholding tax rate, may claim such exemption by submitting to the Registrar, together with its Application to Purchase, subject to acceptance by the Issuer as being sufficient in form and substance: